 While Ripple may seem extremely complex in its technological nature, using it as a payment option and buying it for investment purposes can be very simple with PayPal.
 Prior to beginning, ensure you have a valid PayPal account, funds that are linked to your PayPal, a valid internet connection, and verification documents such as a passport, proof of residence, and so on at your disposal.

 How to Buy Ripple on eToro

-eToro sets the precedent for exchanges that streamline the process for buying cryptocurrencies like Ripple (XRP). eToro is a regulated and registered exchange with the FCA and CySEC (Cyprus Securities and Exchange Commission) – this enables the platform to provide account security and fund safety on a level that many exchanges simply cannot.
+eToro sets the precedent for platforms that streamline the process for buying cryptocurrencies like Ripple (XRP). eToro is a regulated and registered platform with the FCA and CySEC (Cyprus Securities and Exchange Commission) – this enables the platform to provide account security and fund safety on a level that many others simply cannot.
 Buying Ripple on eToro is fast, easy, and secure as insured by the FCA.